 Legend has it that Hume Cronyn wanted to drop out of McGill University in 1930 to pursue a career as an actor.
 This did not go over well with the family, but his mother offered a compromise -- that he should give McGill one more year and then she would support whatever he chose afterwards.
 Luckily, Cronyn followed his heart and began acting at McGill.
 He later enrolled in the American Academy of Dramatic Arts in New York in 1932.

 A great many performances in his career were alongside his British born wife, the late Jessica Tandy.
-The pair was virtually the Royal Couple of Broadway, sought after by producers and ticket hunters alike.
-Cronyn and Tandy brought "The Gin Game" to Canada's Stratford Festival in 1978 with great success.
+The pair were virtually the Royal Couple of Broadway, sought after by producers and ticket hunters alike.
+Cronyn and Tandy brought The Gin Game to Canada's Stratford Festival in 1978 with great success.

 Hume Cronyn died at the age of 91 at his home in Fairfield, Connecticut.
 He is survived by his second wife, Susan Cooper and his two children, Tandy and Christopher.

 Hume Cronyn was nominated for a Best Supporting Actor Oscar for his role in The Seventh Cross, in 1944.
 In the film, Cronyn starred alongside his wife, Jessica Tandy.